SAVNET-ProblemStatement-Architecture/Intra-domain-SAVNET-Architecture/draft-li-savnet-intra-domain-architecture-04.md

 This document proposes the intra-domain SAVNET architecture.
 It can achieve more accurate Source address validation (SAV) than existing SAV mechanisms that only use the router's local routing information to generate SAV rules.
 In this architecture, routers in the intra-domain network can generate SAV rules based on not only local routing information but also SAV-specific information.

-This document primarily introduces how to communicate SAV-specific information between routers, and how to generate SAV rules based on SAV-specific information and local routing information.
+This document primarily concentrates on proposing SAV-specific information and introducing how to combine the information with local routing information to generate SAV rules.
+It also defines the architectural components and their relations.
 The future intra-domain SAV mechanisms can be developed under this architecture.
 The detailed designs of new intra-domain SAV mechanisms are not the focus of this document.

 --- middle